adamsilver/fdpb/04-book-a-flight.md

 - Pressing *previous* shows the previous month and selects the first day of the previes month.
 - Pressing *next* shows the next month and selects the first day of the next month.
 - When the grid is focussed, the arrow keys let the user move freely between days and weeks.
 Pressing <kbd>left</kbd> moves to the previous day.
 Pressing <kbd>right</kbd> moves to the next day.
 Pressing <kbd>up</kbd> moves to the same day in the previous week.
 Pressing <kbd>down</kbd> moves to the same day in the next week.
 - Only the selected day is in the natural tab sequence.
-This is because for those who tab would have to tab ~30 times in order to leave the calendar.
-This makes it hard to move focus to the selected day or to leave the component entirely.
+This is because keyboard users would otherwise have to tab ~30 times in order to leave the calendar.
 - Pressing <kbd>escape</kbd> hides the calendar and moves focus to the button.
-- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date and sets focus to text box, then hides the calendar.
+- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date and sets focus to the text box, hiding the calendar at the same time.

 Whilst screen reader users *can* operate the calendar, it's not especially useful to them.
 Entering a date by typing directly into the text box is probably easier and quicker.
 In any case, we don't assume they won't use it.
 Instead, we adhere to principle 5, *give users choice* by letting them do either.